Relintai/pandemonium_engine/README.md

 which is a nice optimization.
 Also it gives in class variable initialization (no need to only use constructors), but if a constructor is present, it should probably be the guideline that it's the only thing to init variables.

-I'm pretty sure some of the thirdparty dependencies need c++11, so at least that would be solved aswell.
+I'm pretty sure some of the thirdparty dependencies need c++11, so at least that would be solved as well.

 Old description: